ArturKalach/react-native-a11y/README.md

 ```

 ### A11yModule
-The core of this library is `A11yModule` that provides additional functions to work with a11y such as a11y order, keyboard and reader focus, keyboard focus view, ets
+The core of this library is `A11yModule` that provides additional functions to work with a11y such as a11y order, keyboard and reader focus, keyboard focus view, etc

 Usually you will use `setA11yFocus` | `setKeyboardFocus` | `announceForAccessibility` and probably `announceScreenChange`, you can find a list of all functions with description bellow.